User forum posting guidelines

 The list of information you should provide is:

-• Your GeoServer version, Java version, and operating system (e.g., GeoServer 2.4.2 running on Java 1.7.0_54 64 bits, running on Windows 7)
+• Your GeoServer version, Java version, and operating system (e.g. GeoServer 2.26.1 running on Java 17, running on Windows Server 2022)

 Mind that attachment

-We love to get screenshots and sample data from you, but the maximum size of a message posted to the list is 200KB.
+We love to get screenshots and sample data from you, but the maximum size of a message posted to the group is 200KB.
 If you need to share larger files, you should upload them to some server and then link to them.
 Some popular free choices for doing that are Google Drive (share with anybody that has the link) or Dropbox (put the file in your public folder and share the link to it).

 Be patient